convertigo/convertigo-doc/operating-guide/appendixes/index.md

 The Studio’s Convertigo workspace, containing all the described folders, is located inside the Eclipse workspace, in the <em>.metadata.pluginscom.twinsoft.convertigo.studio</em> folder.
 {{site.data.alerts.end}}

-- **studio**: this folder contains some Studio specific configurations,
+- **studio**: this folder contains some Studio specific configurations.
-- **xulrunner-work**: this folder contains the work directory of embedded xulrunner for HTML connector.

 {{site.data.alerts.important}}
-The Convertigo workspace should be different for each installed/running Convertigo: two Convertigo, for example a Studio and a Server, or two Servers, should never share a workspace directory.
+The Convertigo workspace should be different for each installed/running Convertigo: a Studio and a Server should never share a workspace directory.
+The only supported exception is a farm of identical Servers sharing the same workspace (projects and configuration) on a fast shared file system, with instance-specific cache and log directories; see <a href="../installing-convertigo-server/#convertigo-workspace">Installing Convertigo Server</a>.
 {{site.data.alerts.end}}